- What We Do

 What is Wildlife Trafficking?

 Wildlife trafficking — poaching and illegal trade in wildlife and wildlife products — is one of the largest black markets in the world, measuring billions of dollars a year.
 It threatens the survival of iconic species such as elephants, rhinos, tigers, sharks, and sea turtles, as well as the security of nations and regions, economic development, and environmental health.
 Poachers and traffickers are often linked to international criminal networks that take advantage of weak laws and enforcement, porous borders, and corrupt officials.
-These networks are violent and sophisticated, and they use profits from wildlife trafficking to finance activities of terrorist and other criminal organizations and activities.
+These networks are violent and sophisticated, operating without concern for the harm they inflict on local communities, or the dangerous groups financed by the sale of wildlife products.

 Why does wildlife trafficking matter to USAID?